AngleSharp/AngleSharp.Io/README.md

   - Enhanced support for about: URLs
 - WebSockets (mostly interesting for scripting engines, e.g., JS)
 - Storage support by providing the `IStorage` interface

+## Participating

+Participation in the project is highly welcome.
+For this project the same rules as for the AngleSharp core project may be applied.

+If you have any question, concern, or spot an issue then please report it before opening a pull request.
+An initial discussion is appreciated regardless of the nature of the problem.

 ## License